When I think of Austria, I generally think of snowy mountains, ski slopes, and pretty cities. Oh, and strudel (of course)!

 Poolbar Festival, Feldkirch

 One of the coolest festivals of the summer in Austria, Poolbar Festival in Feldkirch runs all summer long and has a really eclectic lineup.
 Various gigs are taking place over the summer in the Poolbar, a seriously cool venue that used to be a public swimming pool.
-2017 headliners include Pixies and Jake Bugg, but there are dozens of artists performing over the summer so you’re bound to find something you like.
+There are dozens of artists performing over the summer so you’re bound to find something you like.

 Bregenz Opera Festival, Bregenz

 Even if you don’t think opera is your cup of tea, the Bregenz Opera Festival is sure to appeal.
 This world-famous festival involves an outdoor theatre with a custom-built stage sat right on Lake Constance.
 As the sun begins to set over the lake, you can watch an opera in one of the most spectacular settings imaginable.

 The stage changes every two years, along with the opera, and it’s always something pretty unique.
 When I visited, the opera was Carmen – and the stage for it was astounding: